Dr Maria Grazia Imperiale

 I am interested in intercultural language education in situation of emergencies and protracted crisis, and in language education for wellbeing and resilience.
 My focus is on adult education.

-I am also interested in teacher identity and agency; teacher wellbeing; critical pedagogy; pedagogies of discomfort; local and global theories and perspectives in adult education.
+I am also interested in teacher identity and agency; teacher wellbeing; critical pedagogy; pedagogies of discomfort; local and global theories and perspectives in adult education; the capabilities approach; integration and hospitality.

-British Council consultancy 'Early Career English Teacher Identity and Agency'
+[PI] 'Early Career English Teacher Identity and Agency' Jan 2021- May 2021.
+British Council Consultancy.

-Doctoral Research on the AHRC ‘Researching Multilingually at the Borders of Language, the Body, Law and the State’.
+Scholarship for Doctoral Research within the AHRC ‘Researching Multilingually at the Borders of Language, the Body, Law and the State’ project. £145,000

 Award Ph.D.
 Visiting Scheme at the University of Luxembourg